Redding Program Additional Information

 8. Where can I get a listing of where your residents attended medical school?

 Please take a look at our website for information pertaining to our current residents and graduates.

 9. When does your program conduct interviews?

 The interview season runs from November through January.
 Please take a look at our website for the most current information.

 10. How many years after graduation from medical school do you still consider applicants for an interview?

-For the 2015 incoming class, applicants must have graduated from medical school after May 2012.
+For the 2016 incoming class, applicants must have graduated from medical school during or after 2013.
 For applicants who have not graduated in the past year, significant clinical experience since graduation must be documented along with written letters of reference.
 Applicants must have recent (the past year) US clinical experience with to be considered for an interview.

 11. Does your program offer observerships?

-No, all students who participate in rotations at our institution must be currently enrolled in an LCGME or AOA accredited program.
+No, all students who participate in rotations at our institution must be currently enrolled in an LCGME or AOA accredited schools.